 Dogs with dementia suffer from the general loss of direction.
 For instance, the dog may:

-- Get stuck in corners, behind doors, or other confined places in a house or any other closet
+- Get stuck in corners, behind doors, or other confined places in a familiar house.

-- Stare blankly at walls, objects, or even space most of the time
+- Stare blankly at walls, objects, or even into empty space most of the time.

 Poor Social Interaction